hyanwong/giglib/README.md

 ## API differences

-The API provided by the GeneticInheritanceGraphLibrary defined in this GitHub repository intentionally mirrors that of _tskit_, apart from the incomplete list of differences below:
+The API provided by the GeneticInheritanceGraphLibrary defined in this GitHub repository intentionally mirrors that of _tskit_ (which means it is easy for instance to initialise a GIG from an msprime-simulated tree sequence 🎉).
+Nevertheless, there are a number of terminological and implementation differences, an incomplete list of which are below:

 - **Iedges** The main difference is that intervals in the GeneticInheritanceGraphLibrary are stored in the iedges table, which has a `parent_left` and `child_left` column rather than a simple `left`